Skip These Cruise Ship Foods If You Want A Smooth Sailing Experience

 10. Pickled Jellyfish Tacos

 Imagine the allure of a fusion dish gone awry.
 Pickled jellyfish tacos might sound intriguing, but they’re a textural enigma.
+The jellyfish, often chewy and marinated in exotic spices, can be tough for many palates.
+Add pickled vegetables, and the tanginess can overwhelm.

+Aboard a cruise, this dish may not be the best for those with sensitive stomachs.
+The ocean’s constant motion can amplify odd textures.
 While adventurous foodies might relish the challenge, caution is advised for most.
 If you dare, pair with something familiar as a safety net.
-Ultimately, enjoy the cruise’s sights and sounds over uncharted culinary waters.

 11. Volcanic Lava Cake